Introduction

 What is the Poker Hall of Fame?

-The Poker Hall of Fame is a distinguished institution that recognizes poker players and contributors who have greatly impacted the game.
+The Poker Hall of Fame is a distinguished institution that recognises legendary poker players and contributors who have greatly impacted the game.
 Those inducted are selected for their accomplishments, influence, and dedication to poker throughout their careers.

 Who is Patrik Antonius?